-In the energy sector, we are one of the industry’s leading advisors to private developers and banks on a range of thermal and renewable energy developments with our Thailand office supporting our local and international clients’ energy projects across the Asia Pacific region.
+In the energy sector, we are one of the industry’s leading advisors to private developers and banks on a range of thermal and renewable energy developments with our Thailand office supporting our local and international clients’ energy projects across Asia Pacific.

-In solar and wind power, our Thailand-based team offers a unique depth of resource and capability, having supported the majority of operating capacity so far developed in both Thailand and South East Asia as well as regularly publishing leading-edge papers on regional resource and technology issues and presenting these insights at regional conferences.
-Our extensive experience means that we truly understand challenges for solar and wind power projects developed in the South East Asia region.
+In solar and wind power, we offer a unique depth of resource and capability, having supported the majority of operating capacity so far developed in Thailand and South East Asia as well as regularly publishing leading-edge papers on regional resource and technology issues.
+Our extensive experience means that we understand challenges for all types of solar and wind power projects.

 Our combined project experience and research track record supports optimal performance and reliable design of our client’s projects.

 Lighting up Bangkok skyline are spectacular twin cable stay bridges straddling a meander in the Chao Phraya River.
-One of our prestigious projects, it forms part of the Thai capital’s Industrial Ring Road, connecting industrial areas in Samut Prakarn with the Port of Bangkok.
+It forms part of the Thai capital’s Industrial Ring Road, connecting industrial areas in Samut Prakarn with the Port of Bangkok.
 Mott MacDonald in a consortium with Epsilon and Norconsult Civil Engineering undertook the feasibility study and preliminary and detailed design of the £128M project for the Department of Rural Roads, Bangkok.

 We’re project managing and supervising major water supply projects and designing highways and industrial infrastructure.
 We’re also leading a study for three new mass transit lines in Bangkok.

-As one of the foremost highways engineering firms in Thailand, we provide the full range of services in planning, design and supervision.
-We are working for the Department of Highways to widen a four-lane highway on the Greater Mekong Subregion East-West Economic Corridor and won the detailed engineering design of Tak-Mae Sod highway for the Department of Highways.
-On behalf of the World Bank we're also introducing an innovative public private partnership for the Thailand Highways Management project and we're carrying out feasibility studies on the Yellow, Brown and Pink mass transit lines for the Office of Transport and Traffic Policy and Planning.
+We are working to widen a four-lane highway on the Greater Mekong Subregion East-West Economic Corridor and won the detailed engineering design of Tak-Mae Sod highway for the Department of Highways.
+On behalf of the World Bank, we're introducing an innovative public private partnership for the Thailand Highways Management project.
+And we're carrying out feasibility studies on the Yellow, Brown and Pink mass transit lines for the Office of Transport and Traffic Policy and Planning.

 Water and environment

 We’re increasingly being consulted to support clients in achieving climate change objectives.
-One current project involves helping communities in the Mekong River Basin adapt to climate change, by producing hydrological, agricultural and economic models and building institutional capability to reduce vulnerability to climate change effects.
-Our client is the World Bank.
+One project involves helping communities in the Mekong River Basin adapt to climate change, by producing hydrological, agricultural and economic models and building institutional capability to reduce vulnerability to climate change effects.

 In the water sector, a key client is the Thai Tap Water Supply Public Company – the largest privately owned tap water producer in Thailand.
 As the employer’s representative, we’re providing project management on the first phase of a project to expand Banglen water treatment plant and its distribution facilities.
 We’re also providing construction supervision for a 100MLD water production facility which includes assessing future water tariff levels and a privatisation study for Nakhon Ratchasima Municipality.